flpm/oak/output/lists/about_mythology.md

   - B00DDXQ61S
 subtitle: Books about mythology, including the study of myths and the history of myths
 ---
-I have 5 books about Mythology in my bookshelf.
+I have 5 books about Mythology in my personal library.

 ### Titles:
 - (audio) [Classical Mythology](/books/info/B00D99PNKQ) by Elizabeth Vandiver